ThatOpen/engine_docs/docs/api/classes/components.Component.md

 • `Abstract` **name**: `string`

 The main identifier of this component.
+It can be used to retrieve it and index it.

 #### Defined in

-types/component.ts:10
+components/types/component.ts:11

 ## Methods